wp-plugins/facebook-awd/readme.txt

 Stable tag: 0.9.5.9

 Facebook AWD is an all in one Facebook capabilities for wordpress.
-Add Socials plugins and Open Graph to your site and increase your virality
+Add Socials plugins, Open Graph and FB connect to your site.

 == Description ==
 = This version is still under development =